frankhucek/Huffman_Encoding_Project/README.md

 where the output file is not represented in readable "0" and "1" representation, but stores true binary.

+The reason it outputs character and not bit encodings is to conform with requirements for the assignment.

 I would also like to write a decompressor at some point in the future.